Burger2D/FlyQ/JOURNAL.md

 It is very light at 23g and supports INAV and Ardupilot.
 It is well within budget at US$35.99 (around $47 USD in Indian sites)
 I've checked out some 40 FCs but this seems to be the best in it's capabilities and price based on the STM32F405.
 It has integrated IMU, barometer and OSD.

+I've read the INAV and Ardupilot docs to compare which one would be simpler for my use case.
+As I see, Ardupilot is a much more sophisticated solution for drone piloting, while [INAV](https://github.com/iNavFlight/inav) is simpler, and fits my usecase better, which is autonomy for some time, not very long range ops.

+In my search for a good FC, I initially came across Matek F405-Wing, which is a nice FC and what I was going to use until I continued searching and found the SpeedyBee F405 Wing Mini, which is much lighter than the Matek version.
+I also came across the Matek F722-Wing, it is also a nice FC, a little too nice, it's too expensive for this lightweight platform.
+Betaflight FCs (F411s etc) were too slow to support everything and that kinda raised some questions about it's stabilty running everything.
+This FC was a stack option containing PDBs and current sensors inbuilt.
+Also has Barometers for altitude measurement.
+My search for the FC was narrowed down with the help of INAV docs with which I could tell if it had the minimum requirements for my needs, as it needed to run INAV. (ref feature 1 [here](https://github.com/iNavFlight/inav?tab=readme-ov-file#features))
+Read some more about flying with INAV here [https://github.com/iNavFlight/inav/blob/master/docs/INAV_Fixed_Wing_Setup_Guide.pdf](https://github.com/iNavFlight/inav/blob/master/docs/INAV_Fixed_Wing_Setup_Guide.pdf) and [https://github.com/iNavFlight/inav/blob/master/docs/Navigation.md](https://github.com/iNavFlight/inav/blob/master/docs/Navigation.md)

 Also selected the GPS module to be used with this FC, it's a Flywoo GOKU GM10 Mini V3 GPS
 ![](https://rcmumbai.com/cdn/shop/files/e85e2d6c7765468327dd6c4a101d5d48_1.jpg?v=1746496476&width=810)
 Time spent: ~4 hrs